Today’s post is about yet another spectacular cryptocurrency – Cardano(ADA).

 Claiming to be a 3rd generation cryptocurrency, it seeks to address the problems encountered by coins of the 1st and 2nd generation.

-And as such, it was targeted at solving the issues of scalability, sustainability, and interoperability.
+As such, it aimed to address issues of scalability, sustainability, and interoperability.

-In this post, I explained in concise details how it does that and also information on the best wallets and exchanges to use.
+In this post, I explained in concise detail how it does that and also information on the best wallets and exchanges to use.

 Let’s get the ball rolling right away.

 - Where Can I Store My Cardano(ADA) Safely?